toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

     export default Header

-We house mobile nav state in our Header so that both the Header and Navigation components can have access to it.
+We house mobile nav state in our Header so that it's easy to pass that value to Header's direct child — Navigation.

-Having instantiated showMobileNav and setShowMobile nav in our Header, we can then pass this value and its setter function to the Navigation component as props.
+Having instantiated showMobileNav and setShowMobileNav, we can then pass these values to the Navigation component as props.

 Inside the Navigation component, we'll use these values to toggle the nav bar on mobile.